-We didn’t start out this way.
-We weren’t meant to live amid all this light pollution.
+As a species, we didn’t start out this way.
+We weren’t really meant to live amid all this light pollution.

 It’s progress in some ways, an irreplaceable loss in others.